RhythmPandhi/sas-training/README.md

 # sas-training

-This is sas training module for beginners
+This is sas training module for beginners that I used to pass the base certification.